taufik-nurrohman/statically-wp/readme.txt

 1. Visit the plugins page within your dashboard and select "Add New";
 2. Search for "Statically";
 3. Activate Statically from your Plugins page;
-4. Access the plugin settings from the "Settings" menu.
+4. Access the plugin settings from the "Statically" menu.

 #### INSTALL STATICALLY MANUALLY